musangisilvia/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 # 0x15-javascript-web_query

 ## 0-script.js
-A Javascript script that updates the text colour of the header element to read (#FF0000).
+A Javascript script that updates the text colour of the _header_ element to read (#FF0000).
 - Using ``` document.querySelector ```

 ## 1-script.js

+A JavaScript script that updates the text color of the _header_ element to red (#FF0000)
+- Using the JQuery API

+## 2-script.js

-a JavaScript script that updates the text color of the header element to red (#FF0000)
+A JavaScript script that updates the text color of the _header_ element to red (#FF0000) when the user clicks on the tag DIV#red_header
 - Using the JQuery API